-Terminate jobs containing this many malformed records

-Select this option to terminate jobs if the input data contains one or more malformed records.
+Terminate jobs containing this Select this option to terminate jobs if the input data many malformed records contains one or more malformed records.
 Enter the number of malformed records that you want to trigger the termination of the job.
 The default is 1.
+Do not terminate flows with Select this option to allow an unlimited number of